SwissCore92/comfyui-telegram-suite/README.md

 <details><summary>Telegram Bot
 </summary>
-This Node is to load a Bot and an optional default chat.
+This node loads your Telegram bot and (optionally) sets a default chat.

-You can configure this in `ComfyUI/user/default/telegram-suite/config.json`.
+You can configure it via: `ComfyUI/user/default/telegram-suite/config.json`
 </details>

 <details><summary>Send Message
 </summary>
-This Node is to send a text message.
+This node just sends a simple text message.

-Nothing special to say about this node.
 </details>

 <details><summary>Send Image(s)
 </summary>
-This Node is to send one or multiple Images.
+This node sends one or more (up to 10) images.

-If the `IMAGE` input contains multiple images and `group` is set to True, the images are sent as media group.
-Else, the images are sent one by one.
+* If the `IMAGE` input contains multiple images and `group` is set to `True`, they’ll be sent as a media group.
+* If `group` is False, the images will be sent individually.

-If `send_as_file` is True, the image(s) will be sent as file(s).
+* If `send_as_file` is `True`, the images will be sent as files instead of inline media.

-**Note:**
+> Note:
-*If multiple messages are sent, only the `message(_id)` of the **last** sent message wil be returned to the output.*
+> Only the `message(_id)` of the last sent image will be returned to the output.
 </details>

 <details><summary>Send Video
 </summary>
-This Node is to send a video.
+This node sends a video file.

-The `video` input expects a `VHS_FILENAMES` type (The `Filenames` outupt of the `Video Combine` node (Video Helper Suite)).
+* The video input must be of type `VHS_FILENAMES` (e.g., from the `Filenames` output of the ***Video Combine*** node in the ***Video Helper Suite***).

-The video can be sent as video, animation or file.
+The video can be sent as a regular video, an animation, or a file.
 </details>

 <details><summary>Send Audio
 </summary>
-This Node is to send an audio.
+This node sends an audio file.

-The audio can be sent as audio, voice, or file.
+* Can be sent as an audio message, voice message, or file.
 </details>

 <details><summary>Send Chat Action
 </summary>
-This Node is to send chat actions.
+This node sends chat actions like “typing,” “uploading,” or “recording.”

-Note: This is **no output node**.
+⚠️ This is not an output node.
 </details>

-There are also some nodes to edit messages, some experimental nodes and a lot of converter nodes (see [Triggers](#triggers)).
+Additional nodes include message editing, experimental features, and various type converters (see [Triggers](#triggers)).

 ## Installation